Important Update Regarding Emergency Services

-It is important to note that while we will be providing an on call veterinarian, Rose Veterinary Hospital does not offer 24 hour staffing at the clinic.
-This means that if it is determined your animal requires 24 hour intensive hospitalized care we may recommend referral to a 24 hour care emergency facility in Pueblo or Colorado Springs.
+It is important to note that while we will be providing an on-call veterinarian, Rose Veterinary Hospital does not offer 24-hour staffing at the clinic.

-Due to the nature of this emergency service full payment will be required at the time of the emergency visit.
+Due to the nature of this emergency service, full payment will be required at the time of the emergency visit.
 If you have any questions or would like to schedule an appointment, please call us at 719-275-1909.

 New Client Forms